ElementsProject/lightning/doc/lightning-invoice.7.md

 true as described below).
 It must be UTF-8, and cannot use *\\u* JSON escape codes.

-The *expiry* is optionally the time the invoice is valid for; without a suffix it is interpreted as seconds, otherwise suffixes *s*, *m*, *h*, *d*, *w* indicate seconds, minutes, hours, days and weeks respectively.
+The *expiry* is optionally the time the invoice is valid for, in seconds.
-If no value is provided the default of 604800 (1w) is used.
+If no value is provided the default of 604800 (1 week) is used.

 The *fallbacks* array is one or more fallback addresses to include in the invoice (in order from most-preferred to least): note that these